cmpitg/ulquikit/src/main.md

 * Also, the function to process main template is

-* Firstly, Ulquikit reads all templates in `src/templates/`.
+* Ulquikit reads all templates in `src/templates/`.

 * Then, all Markdown files are read and rendered using Redcarpet.
 Variable definition part is parsed and all variables are stored in a hash.